Periodic Update Process (PUP)

 • Ordained Minister Periodic Update

-The PUP is to be completed once every five years (minimum).
+The PUP is to be completed once every five years, at minimum.
+The PUP is not a performance review.

 The retired ordained minister is highly encouraged to participate and complete the PUP, but it is not a requirement.